kh296/dawn-jax/README.md

 ## 2. Installation

-In case you don't already have your own `conda` installation, you can find guidance at:
+In case you don't already have your own `conda` installation, you can find guidance for installing `conda` on Dawn at:
 - [https://github.com/kh296/dawn-conda](https://github.com/kh296/dawn-conda)

-Installation of Jax may be performed
+Installation of JAX may be performed
 [via a Slurm job](#21-installation-via-a-slurm-job) or [from the command line](#22-installation-from-the-command-line).